adamvinueza/sortutil/README.md

 # sortutil

 This is a fork of Patrick Mylund Nielsen's `sortutil` package.
-Its chief use case is to sort structs by arbitrary field names.
+Its chief use case, for my purposes, is to sort structs by arbitrary field names.

 ## Rationale
 When returning JSON representing the results of queries against a database, it's